PHASE 4 OF 7

 Build for the Demo

-You're not building a production app.
-You're building a working proof of concept that tells a story in 3 minutes.
-Every decision should pass one test: “Does this make the demo better?”
+Build a proof of concept, not a product.
+It tells a story in 3 minutes.
+Every decision passes one test: “Does this make the demo better?”

 Polish the happy path.
 Ignore the edge cases.
 Judges will never see them.